christianjtr/christianjtr/README.md

   <img align="right" src="https://github.com/christianjtr/christianjtr/blob/main/link.gif" width="300" alt="the-legend-of-zelda-link">
 </picture>

-As a **Systems Engineer**, I am passionate about crafting digital products and experiences powered by emerging technologies.
+As a **Product-focused Systems Engineer**, I am passionate about crafting digital products and experiences powered by emerging technologies.

 I define myself as a `generalist professional` with a deep interest in: